riastrad/cyberbspace/posts/2024/retrospect-2024.md

 | fiction     | 18    |
 | total       | 26    |

-I typically aim for about 20 books a year.
+I typically aim for about 24 books a year, give or take.
 [Previously](/notes/2022/last-year-s-reads/) I've written about the blend of translation, author backgrounds, &c.
 I'm not going to dive too deeply into that here, this section is based entirely on books that I would recommend to you if the opportunity came up in casual conversation.

 #### [His Master's Voice](https://openlibrary.org/works/OL27714066W/His_Master%27s_Voice?edition=key%3A/books/OL37809066M) by Stanisław Lem